theKashey/rewiremock/README.md

     export default rewiremock;
 ```
  * Part 3 - enjoy.
- You extract some common code into helper.
+ You extract some common code into a helper.
 And things become a lot easier.

  # Default configuration
- Absolutely the same - preconfiguring rewiremock one can achive via default configuration.
+ Absolutely the same - preconfiguring rewiremock one can achieve via default configuration.

  Just put __rewiremock.config.js__ in the root dir, next to project.json, and export a configuration function
 ```js